Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

-Multiple chambers may allow you to cook with gas on one side, and charcoal on the other.
+A combination unit offers more versatility.
+Multiple chambers may allow you to cook with gas on one side and charcoal on the other.
 Some you can grill and smoke at the same time, or sear then roast, or smoke then sear, all on the same unit.

 But the main benefits are a question of both space and cost.

-Buying a smoker grill combo can be more cost effective than purchasing a separate model for each.
+Buying a smoker grill combo can be more cost-effective than purchasing a separate model for each.
 Many of the high-end propane gas grills alone will often cost as much as a combo.
-And think of all that extra space you’ll be saving on your patio, or in the back of your truck if going camping or tailgating.
+And think of the extra space you’ll save on your patio or the back of your truck if camping or tailgating.